jorgeecardona/django-light-rest/README.md

         'GET': 'core.rest.users.retrieve'
         }),

-We can now define a different handler for each method in a single url without add code to the handlers itselfs, the `core.rest.dispatcher` does the trick.
+We can now define a different handler for each method in a single url without add code to the handlers itself, the `core.rest.dispatcher` does the trick.

-A good point here is that we don't import code in urls so the urls load process will be lighter.
+A good point here is that we don't import code in urls so its load process will be lighter.

-## rest dispatcher
+## REST dispatcher

+It just receive the request and the method